 "I once read a lot of Baudelaire + my Angel kid has read every translation -- apparently, if you don't know french (I do) you have to read all the translations to get a good idea." — Allen Ginsberg, Letter to David Cope, 25 Jan 1977.

 Credit.
 Fleursdumal.org was launched on 1 Feb 2004.
 The site is a labor of love created and maintained by Supervert.
-At supervert.com you can find information about Supervert's books Extraterrestrial Sex Fetish, Necrophilia Variations, and Perversity Think Tank.
+At supervert.com you can find information about Supervert's books Extraterrestrial Sex Fetish, Necrophilia Variations, Perversity Think Tank, and Post-Depravity.